 Nestled along the gorgeous St. Johns River in Downtown Jacksonville, The Jacksonville Landing is home to year-round entertainment, a wide variety of waterfront dining options and a cozy inside shopping mall all of which are sure to complete an afternoon or evening of fun.
-For more than 20 years, The Jacksonville Landing has been the First Place for Visitors and The Only Place for Residents.
+For more than 25 years, The Jacksonville Landing has been the spot to stop in downtown Jacksonville.

-The Landing hosts more than 350 events each year including Florida/Georgia Weekend Celebrations, the annual Christmas Tree Lighting, New Year’s Eve and Gator Bowl Celebrations, St. Patrick’s Day and July 4th.
+The Landing hosts more than 600 events each year including Florida/Georgia Weekend Celebrations, the annual Christmas Tree Lighting, New Year’s Eve and TaxSlayer Bowl Celebrations, St. Patrick’s Day and July 4th.
 Weekly events include live weekend entertainment in the center courtyard offering a variety of music including classic rock, oldies, contemporary, jazz, and top 40.
 The Landing also hosts a myriad of events for the community such as charity walks and runs and the Earth Day Ecology Fair.
 There is always something going on at The Jacksonville Landing, and a complete list of all Landing events can be found in the events section.

 Restaurants at The Landing provide a great view of the gorgeous St. Johns River.
 Visiting each restaurant is like experiencing a different cuisine and a different atmosphere each time you make your way to Downtown Jacksonville.
-All of our restaurants are open seven-days-a-week for lunch and dinner with the exception of Village Bread Café, which is open for breakfast and lunch.
+All of the restaurants are open seven-days-a-week for lunch and dinner with the exception of Village Bread Café, which is open for breakfast and lunch.
 The Landing is also home to Mavericks Live, a nightclub which offers a variety of late-night entertainment plus national concert acts for a fun night full of dancing and good times.

 - The Jacksonville Landing was built by the Rouse Company and opened on June 25, 1987.
 The Rouse Company, now owned by General Growth, Inc., also built other festival marketplaces like Harborplace in Baltimore, MD and Bayside Marketplace in Miami, FL.